 If the AC/DC Inhibit Arming option is enabled, the panel will not arm if there is an AC or DC (battery) trouble present on the system.
 Arming will not be allowed until the AC or battery trouble is cleared.
-If no AC or battery trouble is currently present, when a user attempts to arm the system, the panel will do an automatic battery test of the main panel and modules that support a backup battery.
+If no AC or battery trouble is currently present, when a user attempts to arm the system, the panel will do an automatic battery test of the panel.
 If the battery is good, the system will arm.
 If the battery is bad, the system will not arm.